awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Note**
 For \.it domains, the registrant and administrative contacts must be the same\.

-   For more information, see [Values that You Specify When You Register a Domain](domain-register-values-specify.md)\.
+   For more information, see [Values that You Specify When You Register or Transfer a Domain](domain-register-values-specify.md)\.

 1. For some TLDs, we're required to collect additional information\.
 For these TLDs, enter the applicable values after the **Postal/Zip Code** field\.